vinsonchuong/puff-pastry/README.md

 - `cwd`: The current working directory
 - `env`: An object containing the environment variables
 - `argv`: The command-line arguments
-- `log`: Write strings directly to STDOUT.
+- `stdout`: A stream that writes to STDOUT
+- `stderr`: A stream that writes to STDERR

 Encapsulating a CLI into a function that takes arguments instead of relying on the `process` global object allows for: